What Everyone Gets Wrong About Ticks

 Myth: Smothering a tick is the best way to remove it

 Fact: The only really suitable removal procedure involves tweezers.
-Attempting to burn or suffocate a tick can actually stress it and cause a greater release of saliva.
-Follow this tick removal guide for step-by-step instructions.
+Attempting to burn or suffocate a tick can actually stress it and cause a greater release of saliva, increasing the risk of disease transmission.

 Myth: It’s dangerous to leave the head behind when you remove a tick